 (1) Based solely on information reported in a Schedule 13D/A filed jointly by Kevin Douglas, Michelle Douglas, James E. Douglas, III, K&M Douglas Trust, James Douglas & Jean Douglas Irrevocable Descendants' Trust, Douglas Family Trust and Celtic Financial LLC on January 25, 2021 with the SEC.
 As reported in such filing, Kevin Douglas has shared voting power with respect to 6,677,314 Common Shares.
-Kevin Douglas and Michelle Douglas and bis wife, Michelle Douglas, hold 3,820,221 Common Shares jointly as the beneficiaries and co-trustees of the K&M Douglas Irrevocable Descendants' Trust, which holds 2,584,441 Common Shares.
-Kevin Douglas and Michelle Douglas are o-trustees of the James Douglas and Jean Douglas Irrevocable Descendants' Trust, which holds 2,584,441 Common Shares.
+Kevin Douglas and his wife, Michelle Douglas, hold 3,820,221 Common Shares jointly as the beneficiaries and co-trustees of the K&M Douglas Trust.
+In addition, Kevin Douglas and Michelle Douglas are co-trustees of the James Douglas and Jean Douglas Irrevocable Descendants' Trust, which holds 2,584,441 Common Shares.
 Kevin Douglas is the Manager of Celtic Financial LLC, which holds 200,000 Common Shares.
 Kevin Douglas may be deemed to have shared voting/dispositive power over the 62,652 Common Shares held by the KGD IDGT Trust.
 Michelle Douglas may be deemed to have shared voting/dispositive power over the 62,652 Common Shares held by the MMD IDGT Trust.
 Kevin Douglas has shared dispositive power with respect to 923,645 Common Shares held by James E. Douglas, III, 1,251,989 Common Shares held by the Douglas Family Trust, and 200,000 Common Shares held by Celtic Financial LLC.